woossi0/suite/docs/usermanual/source/sysadmin/jvm/index.rst

 JVM settings
 ============

-This section will discuss JVM (Java) settings for use with OpenGeo Suite.
+This section will discuss JVM (Java) settings for use with Boundless Suite.

 .. toctree::
    :maxdepth: 2